MAS Holdings

-MAS Holdings is South Asia’s largest manufacturer of lingerie.
+MAS Holdings is a Sri Lankan apparel manufacturer.
 The company was founded in 1987 by Mahesh, Sharad and Ajay Amalean.
 MAS Holdings began as an underwear manufacturer and later diversified into sportswear, performance wear and swimwear.

-MAS Holdings has 53 manufacturing facilities in 17 countries employing over 100,000 people globally.
+MAS Holdings has 53 manufacturing facilities in 17 countries employing over 100,000 people globally (Sri Lanka - 90,040 in 2021/22).
 The company has design and development hubs in New York, London, Hong Kong and Colombo.

-The company manufactures apparel accessories, fabric and apparel manufacturing.
+The company manufactures apparel accessories, fabrics, and finished garments.
 MAS Holdings’ current portfolio encompasses businesses in IT, brands and industrial parks.